wizicer/hexo-tag-githubimage/README.md

 This is a [hexo](https://github.com/tommy351/hexo) tag plugin which allows you to embed an image stored on your Github repository with specific branch.

+## Hexo Version

+For 2.x, use version 0.0.1 of this plugin.
+Version 0.1.x and beyond only support Hexo v3.x.

 ## Installation

 To install, run the following command in the root directory of hexo: